symmetrics/trustedshops_trustedrating/doc/README-EN.txt

 G: Magento template (with multilanguage support) is connected to Info-Box in the Admin Panel Configuration by frontend model renderer (adminhtml_system_config_info).
+H: Added multilanguages templates for email adresses (from config.xml/default/trustedratingmail/emails/default) and the ability to assign each store with the email template.

 ** PROBLEMS
 Es sind keine Probleme bekannt.